jasonsbarr/foundations-of-programming-javascript/docs/intro/computers.md

 **Compiled** programs are run through a translator program that turns a human-readable program into machine language so it can be executed.

 **Interpreted** programs are run through a translator program that executes the program's instructions on the fly, without the intermediate step of compiling.
+They are usually slower than compiled programs because the computer has to translate the code into a format it can read line-by-line instead of having it done in advance.

 JavaScript is technically an interpreted language, though modern JavaScript engines blur the lines between compiling and interpreting the code with a specialized technique known as **Just-In-Time** compiling.
 This allows your browser and other JavaScript runtime environments to work more efficiently without making you compile the code to binary in advance.